-It is time for effective support and the boost to the effort made by women and men at the head of a micro, small and medium enterprises.
+It is time for effective support and the boost to the effort made by women and men at the head of micro, small and medium enterprises.
 That they are led to overcome their difficulties, that they are supported to expand their businesses with better technologies to make them more competitive in the markets.

-It is the hour of the great fight against inequality, it is time to overcome extreme poverty, it is time for the guarantee for all of education, health, decent housing.
+It is the hour of the great fight against inequality, it is time to overcome extreme poverty, it is time for the guarantee for all of the education, health, decent housing.
 That is the social reform of which I spoke in Huejutla.

 It is time to do justice to our indigenous people, to overcome their lags and their shortcomings; to respect their dignity.
 As I said in San Pablo Guelatao, Oaxaca: it is time to celebrate a new pact of the Mexican State with the indigenous communities.

 It is time for new opportunities for the Mexican countryside, as I committed it in Anenecuilco, Morelos.
 It is time to decisively and firmly confront poverty, and improve the living standards of the peasants.

 It is time for Article 27 of the Constitution to be expressed in welfare, justice, in freedom for rural men.
 And it is time to end forever with every vestige of latifundio; It is time to give certainty to the ejido, to the communal lands, and the small property.